19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Rates of Contribution

-1\.
-Subject to paragraphs 1A to 7, with effect from 1st March 2011, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:
+1. Subject to paragraphs 1A to 7, with effect from 1st March 2011, the contributions payable by the employer and the amount recoverable from the employee’s wages are as follows:

-1.—(a) where the employee is not more than 55 years of age:
+(a) where the employee is not more than 55 years of age:

 35 Years of Age and below